CForChrisProooo/Windows---Why-is-my-Time-Zone-changing-/README.md

 City
 State
 Country
-Source
+Source (WiFi or IP/Other)
 PublicIP
 SSIDs
 BSSIDs

 Each scan produces one row.
 SSIDs and BSSIDs are semicolon-separated lists.

-How It Works
+⚙️ How It Works

-Uses Windows’ GeoCoordinateWatcher to acquire coordinates Scans nearby Wi-Fi access points via netsh wlan show networks mode=bssid Reverse-geocodes coordinates using OpenStreetMap (Nominatim) Logs your system-reported timezone
+Uses GeoCoordinateWatcher to acquire coordinates
+Scans nearby access points via netsh wlan show networks mode=bssid
+Performs reverse geocoding using OpenStreetMap (Nominatim) Reads your system-reported timezone
 Appends data to CSV files every 15 seconds

-Use Cases
+🧭 Use Cases
-Troubleshooting incorrect GeoIP or Wi-Fi location on Windows Investigating why Microsoft services think you're in the wrong city Auditing network coverage, duplicate Wi-Fi networks, or rogue APs Recording movement patterns for testing or analysis Checking public IP changes over time (dynamic IP, VPN, carrier NAT)
+Troubleshooting incorrect GeoIP or Wi-Fi location on Windows Understanding why Microsoft services think you're in the wrong city Auditing network coverage, duplicate SSIDs, or rogue APs Recording movement patterns for testing/automation Tracking public IP changes over time

-Running the Script
+▶️ Running the Script
 Save the script as location_logger.ps1
 Run PowerShell as Administrator